 Designed as an introduction to ecological restoration (ER) for those with little background in this field, this course develops knowledge and skills needed to plan and implement restoration activities.
 The course describes the process for developing, implementing, monitoring, and refining on-the-ground restoration projects.
 The course begins by introducing the process of ER and common restoration techniques, with frequent reference to specific examples explored in class and on field trips.
 Students will expand and assess their knowledge of ER by critically reviewing several restoration plans.
 The main component of the course entails students working in small groups to develop a restoration plan for a degraded site in the Greater Vancouver area.
-Finally, lab time will focus on digital data concepts and techniques that enhance restoration planning, including: familiarizing students with sources and types of geospatial data, creating and managing digital data, and using GIS to analyze and present digital data.

 - Acceptance into the Ecological Restoration degree program or by departmental approval.

 Below is one offering of RENR 7007 for the Fall 2023 term.

 Thu Sep 07 - Thu Dec 14 (15 weeks)